4anonz/KeyScan/README.md

 lhost ip
 lport port number
 ```
-Then type exploit and the program will generate the .exe file that needs shall be send to the victim.
+Then type exploit and the program will generate the .exe file that needs be send to the victim.
 # KeyScan Commands
 ```
 SETTING OPTIONS: Set this options before lauching the attack!